PatFenstalker/flickr_web_scraper/README.md

 # Flickr-Web-Scraper

+Accepts user input to determine a search request and number of images you would like to download.

-Flickr web scraper.
-Accepts input to search for and download a user specified number of images.
+Scraper goes to Flickr.com, searches for your request and downloads a specified number of images based on the integer provided.

+downloads are set to a local folder on my hdd as this is a personal project.